2022-2023 Bridge to Clemson Program

 While grades earned at Tri-County will not subsequently be included in a student's Clemson grade point ratio (GPR), the grades and credit hours a student earns at Tri-County will count toward determining the student's eligibility for the South Carolina LIFE scholarship.

 Community living is one of the most important experiences for a first-year college student.
-Bridge students live in four-person apartments on campus at Clemson in either Lightsey Bridge I, Lightsey Bridge II or Calhoun Courts.
+Bridge students live in four-person apartments on campus at Clemson in either Lightsey Bridge I, Lightsey Bridge II, Calhoun Courts or Thornhill Village.
 Upper-class resident assistants coordinate social and academic programs and are available to assist students throughout the year.